 |Overtime Paymcent under the Comprehensive Work Hour System|

 |Extra hours worked outside of normal shift||150%|

 |*A higher rate applies even if the standard shift for the worker is scheduled on a public holiday.|

 Termination and severance pay

-Terminating an employee in China is more difficult and often more expensive than in many other countries, since the Chinese Labor Contract Law offers a high degree of protection to workers’ job security.
+Terminating an employee in China is more difficult and often more expensive than in many other countries since the Chinese Labor Contract Law offers a high degree of protection for workers’ job security.

 Employees may resign with 30 days’ notice, but for employers, there are limited grounds for terminating an employee before their contract expires.
 The employer must notify the labor union of the reasons for the dismissal before terminating a worker, and the circumstances surrounding the termination will determine its legitimacy.